fortanix/rust-mbedtls/README.md

 > [!WARNING]
-> The state of this repertory is changed to maintenance.
+> The state of this repository is changed to maintenance.
 We will not accept any more feature requests.
 Please check [Change of status](#change-of-status) for details

 # mbedtls

 [![Build Status](https://travis-ci.com/fortanix/rust-mbedtls.svg?branch=master)](https://travis-ci.com/fortanix/rust-mbedtls)

 This is an idiomatic Rust wrapper for MbedTLS, allowing you to use MbedTLS with only safe code while being able to use such great Rust features like error